Brazil's central bank says will not extend forex intervention program

-RIO DE JANEIRO Brazil's central bank announced on Tuesday it will not extend its currency intervention program past March 31, but will rollover all swaps expiring after May 1.
+RIO DE JANEIRO, March 24 Brazil's central bank announced on Tuesday it will not extend its currency intervention program past March 31, but will rollover all swaps expiring after May 1.

 A combination of political problems at home and fears of higher U.S. interest rates has caused the real to hover near its lowest levels in a decade.